henryshuen/ActivityScope/README.md

 ActivityScope is an Android utility app for browsing, searching, and launching exported activities from installed applications.

-It is inspired by the open source project **ActivityLauncher** and adds extra functions such as favorites, recent history, theming, and better behavior on small screens and watches.
+This project began as a modernization and extension of the original open source **ActivityLauncher**.
+It aims to improve upon the core concept by adding modern features like favorites, recent history, multi-select, shortcut creation, and a robust Light/Dark theme system.

 ---